12 Stretches for Moms After a Long Day - Baby Chick

 Supported warrior

-This position is designed to treat knee pain, but it also stretches and strengthens your leg muscles.
+This position is designed to treat knee pain while also strengthening and lengthening your leg muscles.

 Place your hands against a wall at shoulder height.
 Touch the wall with the toes of one foot while slightly bending your elbows.
 Take the other foot a few feet behind your body and bend your knee toward the floor.
 Hold this for 10 to 15 seconds.
 Switch sides.